spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 This method works very well.
 It is similar to supervised learning with states as inputs and rewards as labels.
 We assumed so far that we had a reward for each action, and we chose the next action with the best reward (called a greedy policy).
 In many cases this is not enough: even if an action would yield the best reward at a given state, this may affect the next state so that we wouldn't optimize the reward in the long term.
 Also, if we can't have a reward for each action, we usually give 0 as a reward.
 We will not be able to choose the right action if they affect later states despite not yielding different rewards at the current state.

-The sparsity of reward or the long-term calculation of total reward (non-greedy policies) leads us to diverge from supervised learning and learn potential future rewards.
+The sparsity of rewards or the long-term calculation of total reward (non-greedy policies) leads us to diverge from supervised learning and learn potential future rewards.

 ## Temporal difference: TD-Learning